Components

 Program information

-Co-contribution grants of up to $200,000 are available to eligible applicants to carry out activities which will create employment relating to, or increase the sale and value of products or materials derived from sheep or goats.
+Co-contribution grants of up to $200,000 were available to eligible applicants to carry out activities which will create employment relating to, or increase the sale and value of products or materials derived from sheep or goats.

 Applications for Round Two of this Scheme closed on 2 June 2023.